shahdhesham5/Docspert-Health-Task/README.md

 1. Navigate to the "Accounts" page.
 2. All uploaded accounts will be displayed in a table format.
+3. Click on any account name to view all account details.

 ### Performing Transactions